ToolJet/ToolJet/docs/docs/workflows/nodes.md

 - Two outgoing flows (true/false paths)
 - Logical expressions for decision making

-When the condition evaluates to:
-- True: Activates the green outgoing flow
-- False: Activates the red outgoing flow
+When the condition evaluates to true, the outgoing node connected to the green arrow will be executed.
+If it is false, the outgoing node connected to the red arrow will be executed.

 ### Loop Node
 The **Loop** node allows you to: